sashakames/cmip7-guidance/docs/CMIP7/Guidance_for_ESGF.md

 ### 4.2 Errata Service

-When a site creates an updated version (not needed on initial publication) or retracts data, an Errata must be opened.
+When a site creates an updated version of a dataset, or retracts a dataset, an Errata must be opened using the [Errata service](https://errata.esgf.io/).
 Please see the [Errata documentation](https://ipsl.gitbook.io/esgf-errata-service) on the procedures.
-Users can also create Errata but it is the responsibility of the data managers or modelers to review the issues to confirm or challenge the input.
+Users can also create Errata, and it is the responsibility of the data managers or modelers to review user-created Errata issues to confirm or challenge the input.